PDC-support/hpc-intro-retired/_episodes/07-compiling.md

 In the next section we will see how to run CUDA code on GPUs available on Tegner.

-### Compilers on Beskow (Cray XC40)
+## Compilers on Beskow (Cray XC40)

-Cray systems work a little differently from "normal" clusters.
+Cray systems work a little differently from "normal" clusters:

-WRITEME...

 |Compiler| Module name                 | Compiler commands |
 | ------ | --------------------------- | ----------------- |